adgeese/gbcr/README.md

 # What is Gold BCR?

-# GBCR is decentralized gold-backed cryptocurrency that is secure, fast, and profitable
+# GBCR is decentralized gold-backed cryptocurrency that is secure and fast

 With a proof-of-stake consensus, backing coins with gold, this peer-to-peer electronic cash system is the next evolution in Bitcoin technology.